thuehn/RegMon/luci-web-application/luci-app-regmon/README.md

 ####Regmon entries####

-All entries for Regmon depends heavily on Regmons debugfs settings.
+All entries for Regmon depends on Regmons debugfs settings heayily.
 With the default configuration the Regmon will output the following comma seperated registers:

 - kernel timestamp in milli seconds as a decimal number
 - remaining kernel timestamp in nano seconds from last milli second as a decimal number